mukaiizawa/Paren/man/man1/echo.md

 # OPTIONS

     -n
-        Do not output the trailing newline
+        Do not output the trailing newline.